neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 Implement the `instantiate()` entrypoint and the `InstantiateMsg` message to have custom instantiation logic for your contract.

-See it in action: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs#L16-L63)
+See it in context: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs#L19-L64)
 :::

 #### InstantiateMsg